Check if you need a licence to produce wine or made-wine and if you need to pay Wine Duty.

 Wine is made by fermentation of fresh grapes or grape must (freshly pressed fruit juice that contains the skins, seeds, and stems of the fruit).

-Made-wine is any other drink - apart from beer or cider - containing alcohol that is made by fermentation, rather than by distillation or any other process.
-For example, mead is classed as made-wine.
+Made-wine is any other drink that has alcohol made by fermentation apart from cider, not by distillation or any other process.
+For example, mead is a made-wine.

 Fortified wine or wine mixed with spirits